- HANA has high CPU consumption due to HANA’s design.

 Timing out is an example of HANA not being able to manage and throttle its resource usage.
 Timing out requires manual intervention to reset the server.
-If a human is required to intervene or the database ceases to function, this obviously means that resources are not being optimized.
-We have common reports at some companies of their HANA server needing to be reset multiple times a week.
+If a human is needed to intervene or the database ceases to function, this means that resources are not being optimized.
+We have frequent reports at some companies of their HANA server needing to be reset multiple times a week.

 This is supposed to be a standard capability that comes with any database that one purchases.
 Free open-source databases do not have the problem that HANA has.

-If an application or database is continually consuming all resources, the apparently the likelihood of timeouts increases.
+If an application or database is continually consuming all resources, apparently, the likelihood of timeouts increases.
 It also presents a false construct that HANA has optimized the usage of the CPU, which is not correct.
-It seeks to present what is a bug in HANA as a design feature.
+It seeks to show what is a bug in HANA as a design feature.